-Other frameworks would be very similar.
-For example, in a framework where Pre-Congestion Notification operates from one end-host to another, then the sending end-host would set the ECN field to either $\mbox{ECT(0)}$ or $\mbox{ECT(1)}$ .

-One advantage of this encoding scheme is that it allows the use of the ECN nonce, thus providing similar protection against a cheater as [RFC3540].
-However, if PCN marking is desired on traffic with a preexisting scheduling behaviour (such as EF) a drawback is that a new DSCP will be required to distinguish PCN-capable traffic from traffic that isn't PCN-capable, so that a router can identify which traffic it should PCN mark.
+Other deployment models would be very similar.
+For example, in a framework where Pre-Congestion Notification operates from one endhost to another, then the sending end-host would set the ECN field to either ECT(0) or ECT(1).One advantage of this encoding scheme is that it allows the (partial) use of the ECN nonce, thus providing similar protection against a cheater as [RFC3540].
+However, a drawback is that if PCN marking is used with a pre-existing scheduling behaviour (such as EF), and some traffic still uses the legacy (EF) behaviour, then a new DSCP would be required to distinguish PCN-capable packets from ones that aren't PCN-capable.